aassouline/topo-circuits.github.io/research.md

 # Research

-## 1. Anyonic Excitations
+## 1. Anyon box project

-We study emergent quasiparticles with non-trivial exchange statistics in low-dimensional systems.
+We study emergent quasiparticles, known as anyons, with non-trivial exchange statistics in two-dimensional systems.

 ![Braiding concept](/assets/images/braid_figure.png)

 Key questions:
-- How to detect fractional statistics?
-- How robust are anyons to disorder?

----

-## 2. AnyonBox Platform
+- Can we realize non-abelian anyons in bilayer graphene ?
+- How stable is an anyonic qubit ?

-A controlled environment to:
+The anyon box platform is a controlled environement to:
-- Confine excitations
+- Confine single anyon
+- Probe their exchange statistics
+- Assess their quantum coherence
 - Perform braiding operations
-- Probe quantum coherence

 Approaches:
-- Nanostructured materials
-- Optical excitation (UV / visible)
+- Quantum capacitance and transport
-- Transport measurements
+- Noise measurements

 ---

-## 3. Optical Probes of Quantum Matter
+## 2. Sound-driven 2D quantum circuits

-We use light–matter interaction to access:
+We use sound-waves to access:
-- Electronic excitations (π–π*)
-- Local density of states
+- Single electron transport
-- Nonequilibrium dynamics
+- Directional transport
+- Flying qubit coherence

 ---

-## 4. Quantum Device Engineering

-Design and fabrication of:
-- Mesoscopic structures
-- Hybrid quantum systems